domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.

 Don't sh!t where you eat.
 (Both literally and also, e.g., avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
 Heck, while we're at it, avoid nicotine/tobacco and credit card debt like the plague.

+This is the saddest and most difficult life lesson to learn: Do.
+Every.
+Single.
+Thing.
+For.
+Yourself.
+And.
+No. One.
+Else.
+Feel like doing something?
+Do it.
+(Pending ethics, morality, legality, etc.).
+Would you absolutely love for one or more other(s) to partake in the experience and build collective long-lasting memories together?
+Too bad.
+Suck it up.
+That's life.
+Ideally some or even much of what you do affects others in a positive way.